 That reminds me of the Sixties, which in some ways was like a clash between the ‘óld man’ and the youth.
 Between their two different ways of seeing the world(and apprehending the world).
 ‘A polar division between senex and puer is all about us outside in the historical field’ says Hillman.
 A polar division was all about us in the Sixties, between the ‘óld man’ who embodied the traditional spirit and it’s stasis, structure and authority, and the long-haired Sixties youth and their wandering, idealism and creativity.

 But just to mention the long haired Sixties youth could send the ‘óld man' into a rage.
-He was making charges against the youth and pointing towards their moral degeneracy.
+He was making charges against the youth and mostly pointing towards their moral degeneracy.
 He had heard about ‘Sympathy with The Devil’ from the Rolling Stones and that was enough.
 He had heard about ‘The Summer of Love’.
 According to the ‘old man’ the Sixties youth needed to forget about the Jimi Hendrix Experience and ‘cut their hair and get a real job’.

 ……..